cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

+**Update 7/6/2022:** Fixed a [code discrepancy](https://github.com/cj-mills/christianjmills/issues/29) between the blog post and the GitHub repository.

 ## Overview

 This post demonstrates how to play and view videos inside Unity from both video files and a webcam.
 We'll later perform pose estimation on individual frames while the video is playing.
 We can gauge the model's accuracy by comparing the estimated key point locations to the source video.